otherjoel/truenas-harden/README.md

 ## Daily management

-You can temporary enable the web interface to change the configuration
+You can temporary enable the web interface to change the configuration.

 ### Enable the web interface

 Connect to the console and type:

 ```
 systemctl start nginx
 ```

 > [!NOTE]
-If you forgot to stop the webUI when you have finished your work, the cron job will do if for you at midnight
+> If you forgot to stop the webUI when you have finished your work, the cron job will do if for you
-{{< /hint >}}
+> at midnight

 ### Disable the web interface

 To immediately disable the web interface connect to the console and type:
 ```
 systemctl stop nginx
 ```

 ## Recover data after an attack

 If your Veeam backup files have been altered it means that the password to access the SAMBA share has been compromised, so you have to change it immediately.

 ### Change the password for the veeam account

 Go to *Credentials | Local Users | veeam*
   * Unroll the options, click **EDIT**
   * Change *Password*